 CHTCA shall first check whether this CPS conforms to the ePKI CP regulations and then submit the CPS to the PMA for review and approval.
-After approval, CHTCA is able to officially reference the ePKI CP.
+After approval, CHTCA is able to officially reference the certificate policies of ePKI.

 In addition, according to the Electronic Signatures Act, CAs can provide the service of certificate issuance after the CPS has been approved by the competent authority, Ministry of Digital Affairs.